vlvovch/Thermal-FIST/README.md

 - C++ macro using linking to the Thermal-FIST library.
 See [src/examples](src/examples) for illustration.
 - As a submodule.
 See [https://github.com/vlvovch/finite-resonance-widths](https://github.com/vlvovch/finite-resonance-widths) for an example.
 - As an event generator.
 See [https://github.com/vlvovch/fist-sampler](https://github.com/vlvovch/fist-sampler) for an example.
 - Using graphical user interface.
+See [https://thermal-fist.vovchenko.net](https://thermal-fist.vovchenko.net) for a live web version.
 - As a Jupyter notebook.
 See [https://github.com/vlvovch/fist-jupyter](https://github.com/vlvovch/fist-jupyter) for an example.
 (NOTE: does not work on Apple Silicon)